lbuk/portfolio-website/_portfolio/TalksandPresentations.markdown

 I have given several talks and presentations on the subjects of data, design and urbanism:

+- 2020, The Bartlett School of Architecture, UCL - Research.
-- Centre for Advanced Spatial Analysis (CASA), The Bartlett, UCL - Research.
+- 2020, Centre for Advanced Spatial Analysis (CASA), The Bartlett, UCL - Research.
-- Department for Transport - Using Machine Learning and Big Data to Model Car Dependency.
+- 2017, Department for Transport - Using Machine Learning and Big Data to Model Car Dependency.
-- Leeds City Council - Innovation Labs.
+- 2016-2017, Leeds City Council - Innovation Labs.
-- Government Digital Service & Cabinet Office - Data Science and Urbanism.
+- 2016, Government Digital Service & Cabinet Office - Data Science and Urbanism.
-- HeyStac - Launch of the Leeds City Dashboard.
+- 2015, HeyStac - Launch of the Leeds City Dashboard.
-- Student Data Labs - Data-Driven Innovation Labs.
+- 2015-2016, Student Data Labs - Data-Driven Innovation Labs.